jmonticelli/ring_buffer/README.md

 A simple, templated ring buffer implementation for people who just want to copy a single header file.

+This was confirmed to compile with GCC 12.3.0 and Clang 15.0.7.

 **NOTE**: As specified below, this is an extremely infantile library that has questionable maintenance as of now.
 **Using this library in critical applications is not recommended.
 I consider this a toy project until further notice.**